marchellodev/sharik/README.md

 ## Build it for yourself
 This app is developed using [Flutter](https://flutter.dev) (Android, iOS) and [Hover](https://hover.build)  (Desktop).
 Just clone the repo and build it for yourself!

-Feel free to leave an issue or create pull request :>
+Feel free to leave an issue or create a pull request :>
 ## License
 MIT